SrihariShastry/mongoDB_Project/README.md

 Install Mongo DB on your computer.
 Load the data files into Mongo DB as flat files: TEAM, GAME, PLAYER, STARTING_LINEUP, GOALS.

-Turn in documentation to show that you installed Mongo DB and created the flat file document collections corresponding to the above tables.
-Due date: Sunday August 4, 2019.

 Project 2, Part 2:

 We have designed two document (complex object) schemas corresponding to this data: